 Modeling Human Decision-making in Spatial and Temporal Systems.

-In this thesis, we analyze three separate applications of human decision-making in spatial and temporal environments.
-The first two projects are applications to basketball while the third project analyzes an experiment that tests how people balance exploration and exploitation when searching for the maximum of an unknown function.
+In this thesis, we analyze three applications of human decision-making in spatial and temporal environments.
+The first two projects are statistical applications to basketball while the third project analyzes an experiment that aims to understand decision-making processes in games.

 The first project explores how efficiently players in a basketball lineup collectively allocate shots.
 We propose a new metric for allocative efficiency by comparing a player's field goal percentage (FG%) to their field goal attempt (FGA) rate in context of both their four teammates on the court and the spatial distribution of their shots.
 Leveraging publicly available data provided by the National Basketball Association (NBA), we estimate player FG% at every location in the offensive half court using a Bayesian hierarchical model.
 By ordering a lineup's estimated FG%s and pairing these rankings with the lineup's empirical FGA rate rankings, we detect areas where the lineup exhibits inefficient shot allocation.
 Lastly, we analyze the impact that suboptimal shot allocation has on a team's overall offensive potential, finding that inefficient shot allocation correlates with reduced scoring.